 Defense attorneys for a man accused of stabbing his girlfriend to death last year on James Island say the case is really about was in their client's heart at the time of the killing.

-The trial began Tuesday morning after a pre-trial motion to have an alleged confession thrown out was denied.
+The trial of Robert Kronsberg, who is charged in the fatal stabbing of 25-year-old Tasha Lucia, began Tuesday morning after a pre-trial motion to have an alleged confession thrown out was denied.